majkel808/PCB_design/readme.md

-In this repository I will presnent my PCB designs.
+In this repository I will present my PCB designs.

 My **main** project is custom **LED controller** based on the Arduino Nano that i have designed and manufactured with JLCPCB.
 More on that in the **PCB_design/LED_arduino_controller**.